Improving Action Quality Assessment using Weighted Aggregation: Experiments

-\textbf{Evaluation Metric:} In line with previously published literature, we use Spearman's rank correlation as the evaluation metric.
-Spearman's rank correlation ranges from -1 to +1, and it measures the correlation between two sequences containing ordinal or numerical data.
-No underlying distribution of the data is assumed other than that there is at least an ordinal relation in the data.
-It is calculated using the equation
+In line with previously published literature, we use Spearman's rank correlation as the evaluation metric.
+This metric measures the correlation between two sequences containing ordinal or numerical data.
+It is calculated using the equation:

-$\rho$ = Spearman's rank correlation\\ $d_{i}$= The difference between the ranks of corresponding variables\\ $n$ = Number of observations \\
+$\rho$ = Spearman's rank correlation\\ $d_{i}$= The difference between the ranks of corresponding variables\\ $n$ = Number of observations